Cyprus tax residency and non-domiciled rules

 Individuals who are Cyprus tax residents, whether under the “60-day rule” or the “183-day rule”, are taxed in Cyprus on their worldwide income, but certain exceptions apply, as follows:

-• A Cyprus tax resident individual but non-domiciled in Cyprus is exempt from taxation on his/her worldwide dividend and ‘passive’ interest income.
+- A Cyprus tax-resident individual who is not domiciled in Cyprus is exempt from taxation on his/her worldwide dividend and ‘passive’ interest income.
 An individual who does not have a “Domicile of Origin” in Cyprus is only considered to be domiciled in Cyprus for tax purposes when the individual has been a tax resident of Cyprus for a period of at least 17 years out of the last 20 years before the tax year in question.

 Who is domiciled in Cyprus?